iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.7/report.md

 > Update: issue now fixed with a distance slider on the 'me' tab, the app now works fine. ----- I am being inundated with requests that are far outside of the area I can reasonably travel.
 In the last 10 minutes I have had 31 requests to help, but all 5km-10km away.
 I have double checked that the app knows my location via the emailed link.
 I can't spend all day rejecting 3 requests a minute until I find one that is in a reasonable cycle/foot radius of my location.<br> :date: __2021-01-11 18:50:43__

-> Early experience so far is fine.
-Though when I select 'find a route' in simulation mode Uber opens rather than Google maps.
-Any ideas on how to correct this?<br> :date: __2021-01-06 19:02:09__

 #### 3-star reviews